 Cost benefit analyses (CBAs) are a key means of evaluating government projects and programs, both in advance of funding them and as post-audits.
 The basic features, rationales, criticisms, and designs are presented, with a focus on actual use and critical consumption of such studies.
 Students will critique case study CBAs and will as part of a group, write and present CBAs.

-SPE410: Foundations of Political Economy
+SPE410 Foundations of Political Economy (Nelson)